rrooggiieerr/homeassistant-xyscreens/README.md

 * DELUXX

-Please let me know if your projector screen or lift works with this Home Assistant integration so I can improve the overview of supported devices.
+Please let me know if your projector screen or lift works with this Home Assistant integration so I can improve the overview of supported projector screens and lifts.

 ## Caution